kimanikelly/contracts-sdk/README.md

 ## Source Code Testing

-Open one terminal and run the command
+Open one terminal and run the command to start the local Ethereum network

 ```
-ganache
+sh ganache.sh
 ```

-Open another terminal and run the command
+Open another terminal and run the command to start the unit tests

 ```
 pytest